tepesalexandru/quartz/content/PSM_1/Questions Packs/Scrum Artifacts.md

 Who is allowed to make changes in the Product Backlog?
 - The Product Owner
 - The Development Team, but with permission of the Product Owner

+#### Question 10
+Who is responsible for the Product Backlog?

+Answer: The Product Owner

+#### Question 11
+Who is responsible for all estimates in the Product Backlog?

+Answer: The Development Team

+#### Question 12
+All Development Teams working on the same Product should use the same Product Backlog.

+Answer: True

+#### Question 13
+Imagine the following situation.
+At the Sprint Retrospective meeting the Scrum Team identified some improvements that can be done.
+What should the Scrum Team do?

+Answer: Make sure the Sprint Backlog for the next Sprint includes at least one high priority process improvement

+#### Question 14
+What belongs solely to the Development Team?

+Answer: The Sprint Backlog

+#### Question 15
+Who is responsible for tracking the total work remaining in the Sprint Backlog to project the likelihood of achieving the Sprint Goal?

+#### Question 16
+What is the Increment?

+Answer: The sum of all the Product Backlog items completed during the Sprint and the value of the increments of all previous Sprints

+#### Question 17
+The Sprint Backlog is created at the Sprint Planning.
+It is prohibited to add new work into the Sprint Backlog later by the Development Team.

+Answer: False